maxwelltsai/SiMon/README.md

 Edit the global SiMon config file `SiMon.conf` accordingly.

-### Start the SiMon Daemon
+### Start/Stop the SiMon Daemon

-You could run SiMon as a daemon program for a collection of simulations as:
+You could run or stop SiMon as a daemon program for a collection of simulations as:

-    python simon.py start
+    python simon.py start|stop

 or

-    simon start

-### Stop the SiMon Daemon

-You could run SiMon as a daemon program for a collection of simulations as:

-    python simon.py stop

-or

-    simon stop
+    simon start|stop

 ### Interactive mode
 Check simulation status and control the simulations manually: